-Too many obligations and not enough me time could leave your body feeling off-kilter.
-These anywhere, anytime tips will help you get centered fast.
+oo many obligations and not enough me time could leave your body feeling off-kilter.

 1. Sing out, sister.